 The University engages Aboriginal people in mutually supportive and productive relationships, and works to integrate understandings of Indigenous cultures and histories into its curriculum and operations.

 We are connected to this place ….
 We are the land, and the land is us.

 The promise of this place is made to us all.
 In respect of the Musqueam and Okanagan lands on which the University sits, and with all voices raised to tell a new story, UBC advances educational opportunities with and for Aboriginal people on its campuses and in the wider community.

 In response to the expressed needs and aspirations of Aboriginal peoples, UBC engages in research and generates curricula across the University that respect, reflect, and include Aboriginal cultures, histories, and systems of knowledge.
 In both academics and operations, the University addresses issues of ignorance and misunderstanding resulting from the educational failures of the past.

 The University strives to ensure that Aboriginal students, staff, and faculty find their perceptions and experiences echoed in the classroom, on campus, and among their peers.
-Out of an environment of opportunity and support emerge new Aboriginal role models who light the way for future generations of scholars and citizens.

 The promise of this place is true in any language:

 - Expand curriculum offerings focusing on Aboriginal issues and perspectives

 - Expand the professional development available to administrators, faculty, staff, and students in working productively with Aboriginal colleagues and discussing Aboriginal issues

 - Increase hiring of highly qualified Aboriginal faculty and staff